Seeing error code 229 on your Lennox® furnace?

 Your low pressure switch may not be operating properly if your furnace inducer motor begins in high speed and high ignition, then weakens and shifts into low-fire mode about 30 seconds later.

-Your furnace will communicate something’s wrong with a red flash from its indicator light, which it uses to exhibit error codes.
+Your system will indicates something’s not right with a red flash from its indicator light, which it uses to exhibit error codes.
 It has this red light to flash code, like Morse code.

 Estimated Repair Cost for Furnace Error Code 229

-A blocked vent or a draft can also generate the error, so your Calverley Service Experts technician will look at other parts of your furnace first.
+A blocked vent or a draft can also generate the error, so your Calverley Service Experts technician will check other parts of your furnace first.

-When you need to have your furnace mended, turn to the Experts at Calverley Service Experts to work out the fault code and take care of the problem.
+When you need to have your furnace mended, turn to the Experts at Calverley Service Experts to work out the fault code and take care of the issue.

 Call us at 817-380-5647 or schedule an appointment online today.